-Now that you did the hard work of assessing your profile, it’s time to focus on the future: what you want and need in your MBA program.
+In our last post, we discussed tips for assessing your profile.
+Now it’s time to focus on the future: what you want and need in your MBA program.

 If you are visiting schools now, the visits can help you sort through these points and see them in a new light.
 For example, you might have thought you could never spend two years outside a city, but stopping by Tuck on a skiing trip opened your eyes to the abundant diversity and culture the campus and town offer, and you give the excellent program a closer look.